 Do you still think your teens can handle online dangers?

 You cannot just rely on your teens and expect them to learn things on their own.
 Sometimes, teens end up being the victim of depression, stress, anxiety, and even suicide.
-It all happens suddenly that parents hardly get the time to comprehend the situation at that time.
-That’s why parents need to supervise your teens and take steps beforehand to not to let the worse happen.
+It all happens suddenly and parents hardly get the time to comprehend the situation at that time.
+That’s why parents need to supervise their teens and take steps beforehand to as not let the worse happen.